conspiracyxo/capitol-seo/_posts/2016-10-17-Penguin-Has-Bite.md

 So far it is unclear whether the "mass devaluation" will occur on the affected url or the site as a whole.
 Either way, it is a scary thing to think about.

 ## The Invitation to Negative SEO
 Penguin 4.0 seemed to resolve one big problem that occurs in the search optimization field: negative SEO.
-This concept involves one competitor intentionally spamming the site of another in order to
+This concept involves one competitor intentionally spamming the site of another in order to prompt a penalty.
+Doing so would basically get the competition out of the way so that one's site could occupy a higher position in the rankings.
+Penguin 4.0's use of devaluation instead of demotion made it a lot harder to _neg SEO_ someone because the extra links would basically be valueless instead of penalty inducing.

+Now, it seems that someone could _neg SEO_ a site and trick G into thinking that the site owner is doing it.
+Theoretically, in this scenario G could devalue all the sites links, even the powerful ones that are maintaining the site's ranking.
+Obviously, this would send the site into search engine limbo.
+We suppose the [disavow tool](https://support.google.com/webmasters/answer/2648487?hl=en) could still come in handy here, but who knows to what extent and when.